What is Hostile Takeover?

 Another popular defense mechanism is called Lobster Trap.
 In this, the target company issues a mandate in which individuals with more than 10% ownership of convertible securities (includes convertible bonds, convertible preferred stock, and warrants) are deterred from transferring these securities to voting stock.
 Here individuals with more than 10% ownership are symbolic of big fish or lobsters.

-The most talked about hostile takeovers of all time
+Top hostile takeovers of all time

 |AOL and Time Warner||2000||$164bn||When AOL announced it was taking over the much larger and successful Time Warner, it was touted as one of the biggest deals of the period.|